KennyMcGeoch/LeetCodeExercises/README.md

 2649.
 Nested Array Generator (Medium)
 2651.
 Calculate Delayed Arrival Time (Easy)
 2652.
 Sum Multiples (Easy)
-2657.
+2654.
+Minimum Number of Operations to Make All Array Elements Equal to 1 (Medium) 2657.
 Find the Prefix Common Array of Two Arrays (Medium) 2658.
 Maximum Number of Fish in a Grid (Medium)
 2661.
 First Completely Painted Row or Column (Medium)